Join the Swedish Wind Centre (SWC) for a free research seminar on October 13, exploring...

 Green Power Sweden Summit 2025 is officially opened with welcome remarks and an introduction to this year’s programme.

 What direction is the energy system taking – and what does this mean for our industry, our competitiveness and our society?
-Johan Granström, Head of Energy Transition at ABB, offers a glimpse into the future, where geopolitics, climate and innovation are intertwined with the question of how we build a robust and fossil-free energy system.
+This session offers a glimpse into the future, where geopolitics, climate and innovation are intertwined with the question of how we build a robust and fossil-free energy system.
 The session also highlights the importance of sector coupling, social engagement and political will – crucial factors for the success of the energy transition.

 Drinks, snacks and networking in the exhibition space, alongside short inspirational talks on the Power Talk stage – the industry’s own stage – taking place in the exhibition foyer.